Philipsdam: Construction

 Construction on the Philipsdam commenced in 1976, starting with the creation of a 96-hectare temporary work island on a sandbank known as Plaat van de Vliet.

 Eighteen months after initiation, the island's construction concluded, paving the way for the commencement of the locks aimed at facilitating inland navigation and accommodating yachts.
 By 1983, the Krammer locks complex was completed, and the dam was officially inaugurated on 2 February 1987.
 A second lock for yachts was added in 1994.

 The Philipsdam functions as a dam, a fresh-salt water separator, and a lock system.
 It mitigates tidal influences within the Scheldt-Rhine connection, ensuring the Port of Antwerp remains accessible.
 To the dam's west lies saltwater, while to its east, freshwater flows from the Waal and Bergse Maas.

 On the dam's saltwater side, the Oosterschelde's water level is maintained, ensuring the conservation of salt marshes and mudflats vital for oyster farming.
 The freshwater side supports extensive vegetation due to its drier conditions.
 The inclusion of a lock complex facilitates the passage of ships, featuring an innovative system for fresh-salt water separation.

 In addition to the main road over the crest of the dam, there is a parallel road on its eastern side which was constructed to offer access to recreational zones.
 The dam's southern route was deliberately positioned as far west as possible from the Plaat van Vliet and Krammerse Slikken, maximising the recreational potential of these mudflats.
 Efforts were made to preserve the ecological and tidal areas of the Slaak (the region between the dam and the northern side of Sint Philipsland), while minimising the impact on agricultural land in Sint Philipsland.
+The Krammer wind farm is located around the dam.

 Location of the Philipsdam works, highlighting the adjacent Flakkeese Spuisluis and the Grevelingendam.